"For judgment I have come into this world, so that the blind will see and those who see will become blind." (John 9:39)

 "For God knows that when you eat of it your eyes will be opened, and you will be like God, knowing good and evil."
 (Genesis 3:5)"You will be like God" is the crux.
 This indicates the symbolism regarding why Adam ate the "forbidden fruit."
 Adam represents each of us, and the fruit represents our desire to become like God.

-When a person who formerly had a loving relationship with someone becomes envious of them, that relationship is over.
+When a person becomes envious of someone, any relationship between them is over.
 This is what happened to us.
 We became envious of the Supreme Being.
 We wanted to enjoy like God.
 We wanted to have others worship us rather than worship Him.

-So what happened?
-God sent us away from Him.
-In order to exercise our desire to be God, we had to be sent away:
+So God sent us away from Him.
+In order to exercise our desire to be God, we had to be separated from Him:

 The LORD God made garments of skin for Adam and his wife and clothed them.
 (Genesis 3:21)